 - Hellboy.
 Abe Sapien has a large saltwater tank at the BPRD headquarters.
 He doesn't need to be wet to survive, but he does need to be submerged in good clean water every so often to stay healthy.

 - Superboy: College-age Clark Kent meets yet another LL, Lori Lemaris, in college.
 She is in a wheelchair, but secretly she's a mermaid and spends her time at home in the bathtub.
 Clark finds out when he peeks at her using his X-ray vision.

-- In Ironwood, Ignagio Pec has mermaid living his hot tub as part of harem.
+- In Ironwood, Ignagio Pec has a mermaid living in his hot tub as part of his harem.

 - Referenced in an old Doonesbury strip.
 Zonker has gone to Ft.
 Lauderdale for spring break, and is seeking to share an already overcrowded hotel room.
 The room spokesman tells him the rules, which end with "Oh yeah, and the guy in the tub thinks he's a mermaid; you cool with that?"

 - InSplash, Madison, a mermaid whose tail becomes legs & feet when she's dry is shown relaxing in her mermaid form the bathtub, the film even shows her adding table salt to the bath she's drawn

 - The Shape of Water, Elisa keeps the Amphibian Man in her bath, with some added table and mineral salts since he prefers brackish water.